rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 A node must be associated with the closest open presequent section.

-That is, because all other sections, with which that node would have to be associated, are the ancestor sections of that section.
-Consequently, the closest open presequent section is the only section that can be used to represent all the node's associations.
+That is, because all other sections, with which that node would have to be associated, are ancestor sections to that section.
+As such, the closest open section is the least significant section that is still open.
+Consequently, it is the only section that can be used to represent all the associations of the corresponding node.

 **CLARIFICATION**
 The section, with which a node must be associated, is referred to as the